Evidence Level

 Postmenopausal women.

 Multi-mineral combination significantly improved lumbar spine BMD vs calcium alone.
-CRITICAL CAVEAT: effects are confounded — cannot isolate manganese-specific contribution from calcium, zinc, copper effects.
+Critical caveat: effects are confounded — cannot isolate manganese-specific contribution from calcium, zinc, copper effects.
 Manganese-only bone trials are limited.
 Clinical bone health management uses calcium, vitamin D, K2, and pharmacotherapy (bisphosphonates, denosumab) — manganese is a minor supportive nutrient.

 2